richardwiden/friendlypix/web/README.md

 # Experiences
-Forked off the Friendly Pix Web sample app and re-implemented
+Forked off the Friendly Pix Web sample app and re-implemented as a learning project

 ## Initial setup, build tools and dependencies
 Tool | Description